Let me introduce myself and tell you a bit about my way of working…

-My work experience has first focused on the more intense side of psychology.
+My work experience has first focused on the more ‘intense’ side of psychology.
 I worked in ‘clinical care’ for nine years.
 Clinical care means that clients are admitted 24/7.
 They often suffer from attachment issues, trauma, patterns that have become so engrained that they are titled ‘personality disorders,’ addiction and co-dependency.

-I also specialised in Transactional Analysis.
+As mentioned before, I also specialised in Transactional Analysis.
 This is a beautiful and profound set of theories and models that I still love.
 In 2016 I decided to run my own private practice from home.
 Although this is a very different setting, it has been a joy to work this way.